Higher theta series for unitary groups over function fields: Derived Hitchin stacks

 \subsubsection{Representable morphisms}

-Following \cite[Definition 1.3.3.1, Definition 1.3.3.7]{TV08}, we say that a morphism of derived stacks $f \co \cX \rightarrow \cY$ is \emph{$n$-representable} if for any derived scheme $S$ and any map $S \rightarrow \cY$, the fibered product $\cX \times_{\cY} S$ is $n$-geometric.
+\emph{Affine derived schemes} are the representable derived stacks.
+Derived schemes are the derived stacks that have a Zariski open cover by affine derived schemes.
+Following \cite[Definition 1.3.3.1, Definition 1.3.3.7]{TV08}, we say that a morphism of derived stacks $f \co \sX \rightarrow \sY$ is \emph{$n$-representable} if for any derived scheme $S$ and any map $S \rightarrow \sY$, the fibered product $\sX \times_{\sY} S$ is $n$-geometric.
 We say $f$ is \emph{representable} if it is $n$-representable for some $n$.
 (Note that this condition is much broader than representability for morphisms of classical Artin stacks, the latter of which is analogous to ``$(-1)$-representable'' in our sense.)

 By \cite[Proposition 1.3.3.3]{TV08}, the class of representable morphisms is closed under isomorphisms, (homotopy) pullbacks, and compositions.